decentralizedintelligencenetwork/.github/profile/README.md

 ## The Entities Behind *Doctelligence*

-*Doctelligence* consists of two key entities that support and advance the **DIN** network:

-- **DIN Labs 🔬**
-  This entity focuses on developing decentralized AI (DecAI) technologies, advancing innovative, open, and transparent solutions that push the boundaries of decentralized AI.

 - **Doctelligence Foundation 🌐**
   The Foundation fosters a community-driven ecosystem where decentralized AI technologies are accessible to all.
 It supports innovation, governance, and growth within the network, ensuring that development is decentralized and no single entity has control.